M9GLiquid/M9GLiquid/README.md

  - Disaster Simulation in CopepliaSim [repo](https://github.com/M9GLiquid/disaster-sim-coppeliasim)
      A Disaster Area simulator to gather a dataset for ddrone.
      School Project
- - Explorers [Work in Progress]
-     A large scale Settlers inspired game using Agentic Coding.

 ~~------------------------------------------------------------------------------------------------------------------------------~~
 You  can  reach  me  on  [thomas.lundqvist.1991@gmail.com](mailto:email@thomas.lundqvist.1991@gmail.com) or  connect  with  me  on  [LinkedIn](https://www.linkedin.com/in/thomas-lundqvist/).